-The health service provides the MCCC Registrar with a unique opportunity to pursue a career in Aboriginal Health and to develop skills and understanding around the effective delivery of initiatives that improve primary healthcare outcomes for Aboriginal communities.
+The health service provides registrars with a unique opportunity to pursue a career in Aboriginal Health and to develop skills and understanding around the effective delivery of initiatives that improve primary healthcare outcomes for Aboriginal communities.

 AWAHS provides a diverse range of services to meet its community’s health needs, not only in a clinical sense, but on a cultural and social level as well.

 With two cities and two states, Albury Wodonga is a very special destination with around 100,000 people living in the area.
 Home to the iconic Murray River and surrounding waterways with Lake Hume a picturesque and popular destination only 15 minutes drive.
 Fishing, skiing, boating and jet skiing are popular activities.

 There’s an array of food, entertainment, sporting and shopping options.
 Albury Wodonga is a thriving regional city with excellent amenities and cultural activities.
 Surrounded by scenic countryside and waterways you can explore the range of hiking, walking and bike trails.
 Boutique wineries and charming country towns are all within easy access.
 The snowfields are only just over an hour away, with excellent skiing and award winning eateries are dotted around within easy reach.

 Planning and lobbying for the establishment of AWAHS spans more than thirty years.
 The Aboriginal community of the Albury Wodonga region, made up of over 50 different language groups, recognised the need for a health service to effectively address the needs of local Aboriginal people.